 Most people have unpaid debt of some sort when they pass away.
 In fact, according to a study done by credit company Experian, 73% of people die in debt.
 So who pays for it?
 In some cases, no one.

 Family members are rarely responsible for leftover debt.
-Instead, creditors go after the estate left behind.
-Your estate consists of financial accounts, real estate, and possessions.
+Instead, creditors go after the estate left behind through a probate process.
+Your estate consists of tangible and intangible assets such as financial accounts, real estate, and possessions.
 When creditors come collecting, the process is called probate.
 Probate laws vary by state.
 Over the course of months (sometimes years!) creditors will try to collect from your estate and divide what is left among your beneficiaries.

 This is where whole life insurance can play an important role.
 Certain types of assets aren’t subject to probate in the majority of states, including life insurance policies, qualified retirement accounts like 401(k) or IRAs, assets placed in a trust, and jointly owned property.
-These assets go directly to your beneficiaries.
+These assets go directly to your beneficiaries as long as you have some common estate planning documents, and think about your complete estate plan.

 Q. What if I live in a community property state?

 In community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin) your surviving spouse may be on the hook for your outstanding debts.
 It is especially beneficial to have a whole life insurance policy if you live in one of these states because the death benefit of your policy provides your spouse with immediate liquidity that they can use to pay your debt.
-Without it, your spouse may have to sell other assets to cover your debt, subjecting your family to additional financial hardship.
+Without it, your spouse may have to sell other assets to cover your debt, coming directly out of their savings accounts or personal possessions, and subjecting your family to additional financial hardship.

-It’s also worth noting that the death benefit of a whole life insurance policy is generally tax-free, provided it’s below the Federal Estate Tax Exemption amount, meaning your spouse or other beneficiaries won’t be subject to taxation on the amount received.
+It’s also worth noting that the death benefit of a whole life insurance policy is generally tax-free, provided it’s below the Federal Estate Tax Exemption amount, meaning your spouse or other beneficiaries won’t be subject to taxation on the amount received, reducing the need for tax planning and inheritance taxes.
 If your estate is above the Federal Estate Tax Exemption amount, the death benefit of your whole life insurance policy can be used to help pay some or all of the estate tax, depending on the amount of the death benefit.

 Q. How do I protect and distribute property in an estate?

-Whether you’re a savvy real estate investor with multiple properties or simply worried about who gets the house, whole life insurance policies are great ways to protect and distribute real estate assets in an estate.
+Whether you’re a savvy real estate investor with multiple properties or simply worried about who gets the house, whole life insurance policies are great ways to protect and distribute real estate assets in an estate and legally avoid unnecessary estate and inheritance taxes.
 With an adequate death benefit to cover the value of your real estate, when you die, the death benefit will give your heirs options on any real property.
 They can sell it, if none of them want the property, or use the death benefit to pay off any remaining mortgage, thereby allowing the property to remain in the family without the burden of a monthly mortgage payment.

 Q. How do business owners ensure the succession of their company with estate planning?